Emilie Alba Paltrinieri

 Emilie Alba Paltrinieri (born 1 October 2001) is an Italian amateur golfer.
-She won the 2016 Girls Amateur Championship and 2018 World Junior Girls Championship with Italy.
+She won The R&A's Girls Amateur Championship in 2016 and the German Girls Open in 2019.
+With Italy, she won the European Girls' Team Championship twice (2016, 2018), and the 2018 World Junior Girls Championship.

 Amateur career

 Paltrinieri was born in Paris, France, before her family moved to Milan, Italy when she was a young child.
-She became a member of the Italian national team at age 11, and helped her country to victories at the 2016 and 2018 European Girls' Team Championships, as well as the 2018 World Junior Girls Championship in Canada alongside Caterina Don and Alessia Nobilio.
+A golf prodigy, she became a member of the Italian national team at age 11, and helped her country to victories at the 2016 and 2018 European Girls' Team Championships, as well as the 2018 World Junior Girls Championship in Canada alongside Caterina Don and Alessia Nobilio.

 She played in the 2016 Junior Golf World Cup in Japan and the 2018 Espirito Santo Trophy in Ireland.
 She was a member of the European teams at the Junior Ryder Cup in 2016 and 2018, and at the 2017 Junior Vagliano Trophy in Bologna where the Europeans beat Great Britain & Ireland by 15 to 3.

-In 2016, Paltrinieri won Girls Amateur Championship, and in 2020 she reached the semi-finals of The Womens Amateur Championship.
+In 2016, Paltrinieri won the Girls Amateur Championship at Royal St David's, and in 2020 she reached the semi-finals of the Women's Amateur Championship at West Lancashire Golf Club.

 In 2018, she captured the Italian double, winning both the Italian Ladies' Match Play and the Italian Ladies' Stroke Play Championship.
 The following year she won the German Girls Open.